 While this document does not cover all of the eligibility requirements, the basic criteria are:

-- Be a domiciliary resident of Virginia as defined by the Domicile Guidelines and the Code of Virginia §23-7.4 and augmented by the Domicile Guidelines;
+- Be a domiciliary resident of Virginia as defined by the Code of Virginia §23-7.4 and augmented by the Domicile Guidelines;

 - Be enrolled full-time as an undergraduate, graduate, or professional student; and